nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

 Using cert-manager may also be an easy option to reduce the burden of installing and rotating Secrets.
 A user would need to install this before NGF, and ensure they create agent Secrets before deploying their Gateway resource.
 We could also tie the NGF control plane directly into cert-manager so that our control plane could create the agent Secrets for the user when they create a Gateway resource, further reducing the burden on the user.

-Or we could use SPIRE, which might automate all of this.
-Potential downside is the need for `hostPath` mounting, which is a security concern.

 #### Certificate Rotation

 Kubernetes automatically updates mounted Secrets when the content changes, but the control plane